Soybean Mosaic Virus - Management

 Accurate diagnosis is important

 Symptoms of SMV can be similar to other virus diseases.
-However, because virus infections involve specific combinations of virus, host, and vectors, management strategies may be very different among viruses.
+However, because virus infections involve specific combinations of virus, host, and vectors, the management strategies may be very different than for other viruses.
 If a virus problem is suspected, growers need to know the most prevalent virus or viruses involved.
 Most diagnostic clinics in the North Central region can perform serological tests that distinguish among soybean viruses.